 After finishing our tour of Puglia, we decide to remain is Napoli (pop 908,082 in 2025) for a few extra days.
 Unfortunately, the wet weather follows us from the east coast to the west – or north coast to south as Italy is 'cut on a bias'.
 Our hotel is near the Piazza del Gesù Nuovo, and we begin our introduction to the city from there.

-Being so close, we are immediately drawn to the Guglia dell'Immacolata (17th-18th centuries), a telescoping Baroque pedestal capped with a copper-clad statue of the Vergine.
-The Guglia stands in front of the Chiesa del Gesù Nuovo (15th-18th centuries) with its facade of beveled blocks – very reminiscent (for us) of the Casa dos Bicos in Lisboa.
+Being so close, we are immediately drawn to the Guglia dell'Immacolata (Giuseppe Genoino, 17th-18th centuries), a telescoping Baroque pedestal capped with a copper-clad statue of the Vergine.
+The Guglia stands in front of the Chiesa del Gesù Nuovo (15th-18th centuries) with its facade of beveled ashlars – very reminiscent (for us) of the Casa dos Bicos in Lisboa.
 The surface, proportions, and siting of the Chiesa in the corner of the Piazza are all unusual, especially the abrupt 'chopped off' look at the top.

-We take the Via Benedetto Croce east and the Guglia di San Domenico (1656-1737).
+We take the Via Benedetto Croce east and the Guglia di San Domenico (Francesco Antonio Picchiati & Domenico Antonio Vaccaro, 1656-1737).
 Strangely, the Piazza San Domenico Maggiore is at the back of the Basilica di San Domenico Maggiore (13th-14th centuries).
 The city deserves its reputation as dark and gritty, though that is not necessarily a bad thing.
-After the overly 'restored' look of Bari and Lecce, Napoli feels unfussy and authentic.
+After the overly 'restored' look of Bari and Lecce, Napoli feels casual and authentic – no room in front? put the piazza in the back.

-After a stop for pizza (of course!), we make our way north to the Museu Archeologico Nazionale di Napoli (16th-19th centuries) in search of affreschi and mosaici from Pompeii.
-We hope the forecast clears in a day or two so we might go to the disaster site, but that is not looking likely.
+After a stop for pizza (of course!), we make our way north to the Museu Archeologico Nazionale di Napoli (16th-19th centuries) to view the affreschi and mosaici from Pompeii.
+We hope the forecast clears in a day or two so we might go to the real archeological site, but that is not looking likely.
 So, we 'settle' for an afternoon in the Museu.

-We walk into the teeth of the afternoon rush, with emergency vehicles and honking horns.
+We walk into the teeth of the afternoon rush, with emergency vehicles, honking horns and hand gestures.
 Napoli has an honest look and an honest attitude.
 Even inside the Museu, we can hear the chaos of rush-hour as we stroll through galleries featuring the art of "Campania Romana".

 Life-sized marble and bronze statues fill the floors, while smaller frescos line the walls with scenes of local living – like walking the streets and squares in an ancient Roman town.

 We cross the central Atrio and head up the grand staircase to see the mosaici.
 From the Atrio, we grasp the vast scale of the Museu.
-We will not be able to see the whole thing in one afternoon, so we focus on our favorites: mosaics and frescos.
+We will not be able to see the whole thing in one afternoon, so we focus on our favorites.

-The galleries to one side of the stairs carry the title "Mosaici e Casa del Fauno" and it appears that the smaller courtyard of the Casa is reassembled in one of the larger rooms.
-The mosaics are playful and personal, including allegorical pieces like the "Le Tre Grazie" (1st century) as well as animals (dogs, fighting roosters, and a panther).
+The galleries to one side of the stairs carry the title "Mosaici e Casa del Fauno".
+The smaller courtyard of the Casa stands in one of the larger rooms.
+The mosaics are playful and personal, befitting a private residence, and include allegorical pieces like the "Le Tre Grazie" (1st century) as well as lively animals (dogs, fighting roosters, and a panther).

 The "Colonne a Mosaico" (2nd-1st century BC) are full of pattern and color.
-Enjoyably, we can see how the core is built from bricks and layered; the exhibit allows visual access to nearly all the surfaces.
+Thankfully, we may walk around all sides of the colonne to see how the cores are constructed and layered with bricks and mortar.

 Built into one wall is the "Nicchia di Ninfeo", which is from the Casa dello Scheletro (Ercolano), with false vault ribs.
 "Poseidone e Anfitrite su Carri Nuziali" (on wedding chariots, 1st century BC) is on the opposite wall.

-The mosaics in the next room take a more thoughtful perspective.
+The mosaics in the next room offer more thoughtful considerations.
 "L'Accademia di Platone" (early 1st Century BC) surrounds the contemplative scholars with masks, leaves, and fruit wrapped with ribbons.

 From the floor of a banquet hall in Pompei, the "Momento Mori" (1st century), suspends a large skull (death) in a plumb bob above a butterfly (soul) and a wagon wheel (fortune).
 The trappings of the rich are on the left (crown, purple robe), while the rags of the poor are on the right.